eclipse-hono/hono/site/content/deployment/kubernetes.md

 ### Deploying Hono without using Helm's Tiller Service

 If, for whatever reason, you can't or don't want to install Helm's Tiller service in your cluster, you can still use the resources created by Helm and deploy them manually using the `kubectl` command line tool.
-To generate the resources locally with Helm, run
+To generate the resources locally with Helm, run:

 ~~~sh
 # in directory: hono/deploy/